Table of Contents

 Debugging request timeouts

 One cause of request timeouts is an infinite loop in the code.
-Test locally (perhaps with a copy of the production database pulled down with pgbackups) and see if you can replicate the problem and fix the bug.
+Test locally (perhaps using a local copy of the production database, extracted using pgbackups) and see if you can replicate the problem and fix the bug.

 Another possibility is that you are trying to do some sort of long-running task inside your web process, such as: